Controlled and banned items

 2. Must meet the United Nations (UN) test requirements specified in the UN Manual of Tests and Criteria, Part III Section 38.3.

-3. Equipment and devices with built-in or plug-in lithium batteries – such as laptop computers, cameras, and mobile phones – must be switched off, with measures taken to ensure that they cannot be accidentally activated when placed in check in baggage.
+3. Equipment and devices with built-in or plug-in lithium batteries – such as laptop computers, cameras, and mobile phones – must be completely switched off (not in sleep or hibernation mode), and with measures taken to ensure that they cannot be accidentally activated and are protected from damage when placed in check-in baggage.